timcdlucas/translucent_interpretable_ML_review/translucent.md

 When choosing a variable for the next split, regularised random forest preferentially chooses variables that have already been used in that tree.
 The strength of this preference is an additional hyperparameter that might be chosen by cross-validation or by a subjective balance between cross-validation performance and examination of the histogram of variable importance values for example.

-Similarly, conditional inference trees perform a statistical significance test before making a split [@condinf].
+Similarly, conditional inference trees perform a statistical significance test before making a split [@condinf; @ryo2017statistically].
 This achieves two goals.
 Firstly it reduces overfitting by requiring a minimal amount if statistical evidence before making a split.
 Secondly, it means that variable importence is not biased by different variable types (i.e. continuous or categorical).
 It is however much slower than other random forest models.

-Finally, xgboost [@xgboost] is a cutting edge package for boosted regression trees.
+Finally, xgboost [@xgboost] is a cutting edge package for boosted regression trees [@friedman2001greedy].
 In this method, multiple trees are fitted sequentially but in each tree fit, the data are weighted by how poorly they were predicted by the previous trees.
 In general, boosted regression trees can have better predictive performance then random forests but require more hyperparameter tuning, are more prone to overfitting and are slower.
-However, xgboost has an option to force variables to be monotonically increasing or decreasing which makes interpretation much simpler.
+However, xgboost has an option to force variables to be monotonically increasing or decreasing which makes interpretation much simpler [@xgboost].
 However, as it must be chosen a priori whether a variable is increasing or decreasing this is not trivial to use.
-One sensible pipeline might be too fit an unconstrained model first.
+One sensible pipeline might be to fit an unconstrained model first.
-Then for each of a few important variables two models could be fitted, one with the variable positively constrained and I've with the variable negatively constrained.
+Then for each of a few important variables two models could be fitted, one with the variable positively constrained and one with the variable negatively constrained.
-Selecting the model with the better performance and comparing the performance to the unconstrained model will give enough insight to decide whether the variable can be considered increasing, decreasing it irreducibly non-monotonic.
+Selecting the model with the better performance and comparing the performance to the unconstrained model will give enough insight to decide whether the variable can be considered increasing, decreasing or irreducibly non-monotonic if the drop in predictive performance is very large.

 ## Future directions and conclusions